rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 The Oracle OSB cloud module allows customers to use Amazon S3 as their offsite backup storage destination.
-Compared to traditional tape-based offsite storage, Cloud backups are more accessible, faster to restore under most circumstances, and more reliable.
+Compared to traditional tape-based offsite storage, cloud backups are more accessible, faster to restore under most circumstances, and more reliable.
 They also eliminate the overhead associated with maintaining offsite backup operations.
 Cloud backups ensure optimal protection for databases running within the compute cloud.